Kentucky vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 21

 Kentucky vs. Louisville: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 21

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Kentucky vs. Louisville matchup.
+In this article, you will take a look at the spread and odds across multiple sportsbooks for the Kentucky vs. Louisville matchup.

 Kentucky vs. Louisville Game Info